-- food additives - alcoholic beverages (beverage that contains more than 0.5% absolute ethyl alcohol by volume) - unprocessed food listed in Schedule 1 of the SFCR if it: - will be manufactured, processed or treated for use as grain, oil, pulse, sugar or beverage; - has a label applied or attached to it, or accompanying it, that bears the expression "For Further Preparation Only" or "pour conditionnement ultérieur seulement", and - \circ is not a consumer prepackaged food.
+- food additives - alcoholic beverages (beverage that contains more than 0.5% absolute ethyl alcohol by volume) - unprocessed food listed in Schedule 1 of the SFCR if it: - will be manufactured, processed or treated for use as grain, oil, pulse, sugar or beverage; - has a label applied or attached to it, or accompanying it, that bears the expression "For Further Preparation Only" or "pour conditionnement ultérieur seulement", and - o is not a consumer prepackaged food.

+2. Under the Safe Food for Canadians Regulations, any imported food must be manufactured, prepared, stored, packaged and labelled under conditions that provide the same level of protection as foods made in Canada.
+To learn more about the requirements for importing food please visit https://inspection.canada.ca/importing-food-plants-or-animals/food-imports/general-requirements/eng/1526656464895/1526656465161

-2. Under the Safe Food for Canadians Regulations, the import licensing will apply to all imported food other than food additives, beverages that contain more than 0.5% absolute ethyl alcohol by volume and foods used as a grain, oil, pulse, sugar or beverage (listed in Schedule 1 of the regulations) that meet specific conditions specified in section 11 of the regulations.
-To learn more about the requirements please visit http://inspection.gc.ca/food/sfcr/imports/eng/1526656151226/1526656151476.
+- 3. The licensing system applies to all importers, regardless of the food imported.
+A person importing food additives, beverages that contain more than 0.5% absolute ethyl alcohol by volume and foods used as a grain, oil, pulse, sugar or beverage (listed in Schedule 1 of the regulations) does not need a licence if those foods meet the requirements stipulated in section 11(2).

-3. The licensing system applies to food from all countries.
-See the Safe Food for Canadians Regulations for exceptions.
 Other non-quantitative restrictions exist for the import of certain species.
-For example, the importation of live freshwater mitten crab (genus Eriocheir) or puffer fish (family Tetraodontidae) is not permitted under the Safe Food for Canadians Regulations.

-4. The licensing is not intended to restrict the quantity or value of imports.
-Licensing will help the CFIA to:

-- better identify food safety risks in order to target inspections - communicate important food safety information directly to food businesses - take enforcement actions, ranging from requiring corrective measures to suspending or cancelling a licence, when regulatory requirements are not met.
+For example, the importation of live freshwater mitten crab (genus Eriocheir) or puffer fish (family Tetraodontidae) is not permitted under the Safe Food for Canadians Regulations. - 4.
+The licensing system is not intended to restrict the quantity or value of imports.
+Licensing will help the CFIA to: - better identify food safety risks in order to target inspections - communicate important food safety information directly to food businesses - take enforcement actions, ranging from requiring corrective measures to suspending or cancelling a licence, when regulatory requirements are not met.